 NOTE 11- Table 2, shown with test values inserted for purpose of illustration, is a suggested form for recording test data.

 11. PRECISION

-11.1 For coarse aggregate with weighted average sulfate soundness losses in the ranges of 6 to 16 percent for sodium sulfate, the precision indexes are as indicated, in Table 5 (Note 12).
+11.1 For coarse aggregate with weighted average sulfate soundness losses in the range of 6% to 16% for sodium sulfate, the precision indexes are as indicated, in Table 5 (NOTE 12).

 Table 5 - Precision Indexes